301 South Tryon: History

 In June 2023 the 32-story tower, 12-story building, and the 3.4-acre lot were listed for sale.
 Real estate firm CBRE was hired to market the buildings.
-No specific price released nor was any information about interested in the property discussed.
+No specific price was released nor was any information about interest in the property discussed.
 The sale of the property is part of a larger effort by Wells Fargo to reduce its real estate footprint in Uptown.
 As of August 2023 CBRE is currently in the early of stages of finding potential buyers to convert the buildings to multifamily residential.

-In January 2024 two proposals were submitted to Charlotte Center Partners sponsored Reimagining Vintage Office Design Competition showcased how the building could be redesigned.
+In January 2024 two proposals were submitted to Charlotte Center Partners of possible building redevelopment as part of the Reimagining Vintage Office Design competition that showcased how the building could be redesigned.
 The first proposal was by Gensler it includes converting part of the 32-story tower into a 324-unit residential tower and renovating the 12-story building to be a modern office building.
 The second proposal by Little Diversified Architectural Consulting would convert the entire building into a residential tower and include ground-floor retail.

+On April 23, 2026, Riverside Investment & Development along with Singerman Real Estate purchased the building for $36.5 million.
+At the time of the sale the assessed value of the property was $204 million.
+The firms plan to redevelop the property into a possible mixture of commercial, retail, residential and hospitality.
+Redevelopment is expected to begin in 2027.
+The building has been renamed 301 South Tryon.
+A few days after the purchase was announced Riverside Development detailed plans for the $200 million overhaul of the property.
+The two towers will remain.
+The 12-story building will be convert to 250,000 sqft of office space.
+The 32-story tower will be converted to 275 multifamily units on the upper levels and a 200 room hotel on the lower floors.
+The building redevelopment will also include 30,000 sqft to 40,000 sqft of retail.
+In August 2026 it was announced that Riverside Development has filed an application with Mecklenburg County Historic Landmark Commission to designate the building as a landmark.
+If the building receives this designation Riverside would have to get the approval of the Commission for certain exterior changes.
+However, achieving the designation would allow the owners to defer up to 50% of the taxable assessed value.
+This would mean with the current assessed value $350,000 could be saved in county property taxes.